-This is a personal story about dealing with some physical pain while I was at Kripalu.
+This is a re-blog of a personal story about dealing with some physical pain while I was at Kripalu.
 For those of you who live with chronic pain, I hope you will be inspired by this.

-The first 2 days I’m being so careful.
-Avoiding certain poses and making my own adjustments.
+The first two days I was being so careful; avoiding certain poses and making my own adjustments.
 I feel good about taking care … “of this darn back of mine that is preventing me from having as much fun as everyone else!”

-Then I got a sharp pain in my left knee.
+Then I experienced a sharp pain in my left knee.
 With all the sitting I wasn’t surprised, and I needed to give it attention.

 The idea is to allow the channels to be open so that the body’s natural healing can work.
-We use different breathing techniques to activate and move the prana (life force) through us.
+There are different breathing techniques to activate and move the prana energy.

 The next day my knee stopped hurting.
 But there was a shooting pain in my ankle.

-So I adjusted my posture and breathed deeply letting the prana flow there.
+So I adjusted my position and breathed deeply letting the prana flow there.

 The next morning, there was no pain.

 What about my back?
 I had forgotten about it.
-It should have been aching after 6 days of sitting but it was doing okay!
+It should have been aching after six days of sitting but it was doing okay.

 In fact, I felt wonderful.
 No pain anywhere.